What is Academic Integrity?

 The Academic Integrity team within the Office of the Vice-Principal Academic & Dean (OVPD) promotes the ICAI’s six fundamental values by advising students, instructors, and staff on matters related to academic integrity and academic misconduct.
 Our team is also responsible for administering the Code of Behaviour on Academic Matters by resolving academic integrity cases brought forth by academic department Chairs and other university officials.

-Our current Dean’s Designates are: Prof. Nick Cheng (Department of Computer and Mathematical Sciences), Prof. John Hannigan (Department of Sociology), Prof. Lisa Harvey (Department of Management), Prof. Mandy Meriano (Department of Physical and Environmental Sciences), Prof. Mark Schmuckler (Department of Health & Society, Department of Psychology), Prof. Anya Tafliovich (Department of Computer and Mathematical Sciences).
+Our Dean’s Designates are: Prof. Nick Cheng (Department of Computer and Mathematical Sciences), Prof. Lisa Harvey (Department of Management), Prof. Mark Schmuckler (Department of Health & Society, Department of Psychology), and Prof. Anya Tafliovich (Department of Computer and Mathematical Sciences).